sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

     >MDK base template has added a **Sync** button on main page of the app to upload local changes from device to the backend and to download the latest changes from backend to the device.
 Actions | Service | `UploadOffline.action` & `DownloadOffline.action`.

 4. On `Main` page, tap **Sync**, a successful message will be shown.
-As Sync is pressed, `UploadOffline.action` gets trigger to upload local changes from device to the backend and on success of this call, `DownloadOffline.action` is being called.
+As Sync is pressed, `UploadOffline.action` gets triggered to upload local changes from device to the backend and on success of this call, `DownloadOffline.action` is being called.

     ![MDK](img_036.png)